 This applies even if you live elsewhere most of the time or are not there during childcare hours.

-However, we do not normally expect you to register with us if:
+However, we do not normally need to check you if:

 - you are a regular visitor (for example, you are a relative or friend who comes round for lunch once a week)